porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.usage.md

 ### Don't:

-- Don't use to many actions in the sticky footer or header
+- Don't use to many actions in the sticky footer or header.
-- Don't put important information in the secondary content slot
+- Don't put important information in the secondary content slot.
 - Don't use fullscreen Flyout's on desktop.
 - Don't launch a Flyout within a Flyout.